Lathe: History

-The first known painting showing a lathe dates to the 3rd century BC in ancient Egypt.
+The first known painting showing a lathe dates to the 4th century BC in ancient Egypt.
+Pliny later describes the use of a lathe for turning soft stone in his Natural History (Book XXX, Chapter 44).

-The lathe was very important to the Industrial Revolution.
-It is known as the mother of machine tools, as it was the first machine tool that led to the invention of other machine tools.
-The first fully documented, all-metal slide rest lathe was invented by Jacques de Vaucanson around 1751.
-It was described in the Encyclopédie.

-In 1718 Russian engineer Andrey Nartov invented one of the first lathes with a mechanical cutting tool-supporting carriage and a set of gears (also known as a compound rest or slide rest) with the first to invent such a lathe probably being Leonardo da Vinci.

-An important early lathe in the UK was the horizontal boring machine that was installed by Jan Verbruggen in 1772 in the Royal Arsenal in Woolwich.
-It was horse-powered and allowed for the production of much more accurate and stronger cannon used with success in the American Revolutionary War in the late 18th century.
-One of the key characteristics of this machine was that the workpiece was turning as opposed to the tool, making it technically a lathe.
-Henry Maudslay, who later developed many improvements to the lathe, worked at the Royal Arsenal from 1783, being exposed to this machine in the Verbruggen workshop.
-A detailed description of Vaucanson's lathe was published decades before Maudslay perfected his version.
-It is likely that Maudslay was not aware of Vaucanson's work, since his first versions of the slide rest had many errors that were not present in the Vaucanson lathe.
+Precision metal-cutting lathes were developed organically during the lead up to the Industrial Revolution, with many inventors contributing.
+They were critical to the manufacture of mechanical inventions of that period.
+There are many claims in the literature for the person who invented the precision lathe.

+Some of the earliest examples include a version with a mechanical cutting tool-supporting carriage and a set of gears by Russian engineer Andrey Nartov in 1718 and another with a slide-rest shown in a 1717 edition of the French Encyclopédie.
+The slide-rest was a particularly important development because it constrains the motion of the cutting tool to generate accurate cylindrical or conical surfaces, unlike earlier lathes that involved freehand manipulation of the tool.

+By the 1770s, precision lathes became practical and well-known.
+A slide-rest is clearly shown in a 1772 edition of the Encyclopédie and during that same year a horse-powered cannon boring lathe was installed in the Royal Arsenal in Woolwich, England by Jan Verbruggen.
+Cannon bored by Verbruggen's lathe were stronger and more accurate than their predecessors and saw service in American Revolutionary War.
+Henry Maudslay, the inventor of many subsequent improvements to the lathe worked as an apprentice in Verbruggen's workshop in Woolwich.

 During the Industrial Revolution, mechanized power generated by water wheels or steam engines was transmitted to the lathe via line shafting, allowing faster and easier work.
 Metalworking lathes evolved into heavier machines with thicker, more rigid parts.
 Between the late 19th and mid-20th centuries, individual electric motors at each lathe replaced line shafting as the power source.
 Beginning in the 1950s, servomechanisms were applied to the control of lathes and other machine tools via numerical control, which often was coupled with computers to yield computerized numerical control (CNC).
 Today manually controlled and CNC lathes coexist in the manufacturing industries.

 Design

+The most common design is known as the universal lathe or parallel lathe.
+Other general designs include the frontal and vertical lathe, and others.